single-spa/import-map-overrides/README.md

 valid values for all of your modules.
 Instead, import-map-overrides should be viewed as a developer experience enhancement and dev tool -- developers can develop and debug on deployed environments instead of having to boot up a local environment.

-The UI shown in the above gif is not currently part of import-map-overrides.
-Instead, to use import-map-overrides, you must run commands in the browser console.
-If you'd like to see that UI added to import-map-overrides, show your support for the feature in [issue 1](https://github.com/joeldenning/import-map-overrides/issues/1).

 ## Installation

 The import-map-overrides library is used via a global variable `window.importMapOverrides`.
 The global variable exists because import-map-overrides needs